 For people who use binoculars, you must have come through the phrase “Extra Low Dispersion Glass” mostly known as ED glass.
 If you have never understood what it means, today is your luck.
-I am going to give your every important detail on what you should know about an ED glass in regards to your binoculars.
+I am going to give you every important detail on what you should know about an ED glass in regard to your binoculars.

-Extra-low-dispersion glass is widely used in the best optics applications and more so in areas where accuracy and also clarity of vision plays a key role.
+Extra-low-dispersion glass is widely used in the best optics applications and more so in areas where accuracy and also the clarity of vision plays a key role.
 Due to its capacity and importance in optic applications, ED glass is usually used on binoculars, high-end camera lenses, scopes, and rangefinders among many other devices that should provide high-end image quality.

 How Optics Work?
 What is dispersion and aberration?

 When light travels through glass or lens its phase velocity changes and breaks into its component colors.
 A good example that will make this concept simpler is the prism concept.
 When a light ray hits on a prism, it splits into different colors.
 These many color waves are usually produced depending on their particular frequencies.

 This type of separation of light waves as they pass through an optical glass is what we refer to as dispersion or chromatic aberration (CA).